ejmiranda/samples/forms-intro/README.md

 **Description:**
 - Introduction to forms.
-- Includes several types of form elements.
+- Include several types of form elements.
 - Labels, text boxes, radio buttons, checkboxes and a submit button.